 Brighton Center will be closed for all non-emergency services, including CET, in the event of a Level 3 snow emergency.
-If Newport Independent Schools are closed, then CET will provide Distance Education for trainees.
-If you cannot attend CET due to inclement weather in other cases, you must communicate with your success coach prior to the start of class that day.
+If Newport Independent Schools are closed, then CET training will be cancelled; however, the facility will remain open.
+If you cannot attend CET due to inclement weather in other cases, you must communicate with your Success Coach prior to the start of class that day.
 CET will post school closing/delay information on our social media outlets, including Facebook and Instagram.